 - Hard or swollen lymph nodes in the groin area.

-Many women don’t look at their vulva, so they don’t know what is normal for them.
-The vulva can be difficult to see without a mirror, and some women feel uncomfortable examining their genitals.
-However, if you feel any pain in your genital area or notice any of these symptoms, visit your general practitioner (GP) for a check-up.
+Some symptoms are obvious, while others need to be touched or seen.
+Most people don’t look at their vulva, so they don’t know what is normal for them.
+The vulva can be difficult to see without a mirror, and some people feel uncomfortable examining their genitals.
+If you feel any pain in your genital area or notice any of these symptoms, visit your general practitioner (GP) for a check-up.

-The main tests used to diagnose vulvar cancer are a physical examination, a procedure called a colposcopy, and the removal of a tissue sample (biopsy).
-Because vulvar cancer is sometimes associated with cervical cancer, the doctor may check for abnormal cells in the vagina and cervix as part of these initial tests:
+The main tests used to diagnose vulvar cancer are a physical examination, a procedure called a colposcopy and most importantly the removal of a tissue sample (biopsy).
+Because vulvar cancer is sometimes associated with cervical and vaginal cancer, the doctor may check for abnormal cells in the vagina and cervix.

 - Physical examination